minego/phnx/README_DC.txt

 Version bumped to 1.28 for push back to main git, and added contributor link in finishAuth-scene.html and about-scene.html Added setTimer() to cleanup of preferences-asisstant.js so that background notifications are activated if selected when exited prefs.
 Normally it would only be activated on app launch.
 Modified main-assistant.js to give a marker of new tweets when refresh and flush at launch option is used.
+Modified changelog.js to increase renderLimit to show more entries.
+Also increased renderLimit for userLists for followers and following.
+Modified main-assistant.js moreButtonTapped() to check for which panel the LoadMore button was tapped on.
+Fixes bug with TouchPad always refreshing Home Timeline.